 The Older People’s Network provides an opportunity for older people to have a voice in the design, delivery and evaluation of Ambition for Ageing.
 Membership will be drawn from older people involved in Ambition for Ageing in their local communities and other older people interested in influencing the work of the programme.
 It will also provide a voice for older people across the city region beyond the life of the programme.

-New Economy will be leading on the evaluation of the Ambition for Ageing programme.
-The evaluation will be outcomes-led and the overall approach seeks to understand whether and to what extent:
+Outcomes-led, the overall approach seeks to understand whether and to what extent:

 • place-based interventions are effective at reducing the circumstances in which social isolation can occur;